When the weather warms, join the locals at Village au Pied-du-Courant. (Photo: Courtesy of Village au Pied-du-Courant)

 As the weather warms, the place is transformed into Village au Pied-du-Courant.
 It’s a place to shop locally, grab a bite from a food truck, dance to a DJ set, watch a movie or fireworks under the stars, or just sit back and observe the shipping boats along the river.

 At 28 Vallières Street, across from Portugal Park in the Plateau neighborhood, there’s a gray stone house (the only one on the tiny block) that was the longtime home of legendary Montreal songwriter and poet Leonard Cohen.

 When he passed away in 2016, the front stoop of the house was turned into a makeshift memorial where fans could come and pay tribute by lighting candles or leaving behind artwork.
 There’s no plaque yet, and the temporary memorial is gone, but feel free to leave a note or snap a photo in front of the home.
 To get the full experience, grab breakfast at Bagel Etc. across the street — it was one of his regular haunts.

 St. Michel Flea Market

-Open Friday through Sunday, this giant flea market is heaven for bargain and antique hunters.
+Open Friday through Sunday, this giant flea market is heaven for bargain and antique hunters and a must for off-the-beaten path Montreal shopping.
 It offers two floors of goods, from furniture to hockey cards to all sorts of kitschy artifacts like old VCR tapes.
 Some vendors have been around for decades and have boxes of junk; others are fresh-faced and offer new, handcrafted items.